is seen as if it were hanging in mid-air, surrounded by a crown of soft,

 Dubois (it rhymes with cowboys) will experience 2 minutes and 18 seconds of totality.
 This authentic cowboy town will be buzzing with unique experiences and lodging surrounding the eclipse, which you can find here.
 Expect a warm, welcoming atmosphere, stunning backdrop in the form of rugged mountains and dramatic badlands, and an unforgettable Wind River Eclipse experience.

 Crowheart photo by Jennie Hutchinson

 The community of Crowheart shares its name with the nearby Crowheart Butte, the site of a battle between the Shoshone under Chief Washakie and the Crow in 1866, just a few years before the last total solar eclipse to pass over Wind River Country.
-Viewing locations are being developed in this significant part of Wind River Country.
-Please check back for more details.
+Join the community for a small celebration in town.

 Lander photo by Kyle Duba